frasertheking/pipdb/README.md

 ## Documentation
-For additional API documentation, please see our wiki at [LINK].
+For additional API documentation, please see our docs page: https://pipdb.readthedocs.io/

 ## Contributing